Admitting now

 You have done the hardest part— you started looking.Now let us help.

 One confidential call.
-Our admissions team listens, assesses, and tells you — honestly — what medical detox program at SimranShri would look like for your family.
+Our admissions team listens, assesses, and tells you — honestly — what withdrawal monitoring program at SimranShri would look like for your family.